fpdf-easytable/simple_unit_test/README.md

 *Description*

     Sometimes a method does not return any value.
 How do you test a method that does not return anything?
-    Seting a custom return inject a callback into the method you want to test, and it is the return of this method that is can be use to test your method against to.
+    Setting a custom return inject a callback into the method you want to test, and it is the return of this method that can be used to test your method against to.
 For example consider a counter

     private function my_counter(){
     	$this->counter++;